 Submitting assignments on time is the first rule in an industry-training situation such as ours.
 However, some unforeseen events may prevent students from doing this.
-Students may, prior to the submission date, negotiate an extension of time with their teacher.
-This request must be made in writing with supporting evidence.
-In case of a serious illness, a medical certificate will have to be produced.
+Students may, at a minimum of 3 days before prior to the submission date, negotiate an extension of time with their teacher.
+This request must be made in writing with supporting evidence.In case of a serious illness, a medical certificate will have to be produced.
 Use the "Official Extension for Assignment" form obtained from an Instructor or AIE Administration Office.